👁️ CPM Calculator

 How Far Does Your Budget Go?

-Impressions from budget at various platform CPM rates
+Impressions from at platform CPM rates

 CPM vs. Impressions Trade-off